You And I Are Water Earth Fire Air Of Life And Death - PART 2

 a rested development

 a rested development is a timespace of image and sound that intersect and diverge as autonomous entities in motion.
 A constellation of images expands and contracts within the undulations and oscillations of sound.
 As emerging entities, these components are in a suspended state of betweenness in which otherness and difference exist simultaneously.
 They become other than what they were while remaining what they are.
+A compact disc version was published by Squint Press in 2023.

 And, the Coexistence of Temporalities